6th year part-time – writing up phase

 Knowledge production and ‘insider’ positionality

-Autism Education Trust – Training Materials (2012), Competency Framework for practitioners (2012), Early Years Materials (ongoing), Guide for Parents (ongoing).
+Autism Education Trust – Training Materials (2012), Competency Framework for practitioners (2012), Early Years Materials (ongoing), Guide for Parents (finished).

 Lead consultant – Ask autism project, National Autistic Society: http://www.autism.org.uk/askautism